1926 Alabama House of Representatives election

-The 1926 Alabama House of Representatives election took place on Tuesday, November 2, 1926, to elect 106 representatives to serve four-year terms in the Alabama House of Representatives.
+The 1926 Alabama House of Representatives election took place on Tuesday, November 2, 1926, and elected 106 representatives to serve four-year terms in the Alabama House of Representatives.
 104 Democrats and 2 Republicans were elected to the 1927 House.

 On December 28, 1926, J. Lee Long of Butler County was elected Speaker of the House on the tenth ballot.

 General election results

 Counties not listed were won by Democrats in both the 1922 and 1926 elections: